RogerJFX/waccess/README.md

 	    to=".forthOuterContainer">Go to Sektion 4 [select]</button>
 </waccess>
 ~~~
+Here auto forwarding is only performed backwards, because both buttons point to the same "from" - target.
-Here no auto forwarding is performed.
-The user has two options.
+Forward the user has two options.
 She may select one option by again using TAB or
 SHIFT+TAB and press ENTER to get where she wants.

 **Note: of course those waccess-elements are not visible.**